Clearly our observations of Australia Day in Newcastle were right. You can read yesterday’s post HERE.

 John Hunter Hospital emergency department services manager Catherine Foster-Curry said the evening was a “nightmare”.

 “From 7pm to about 5am we were faced with an endless procession of aggressive drunk young men, some with very significant injuries,” she said.
-“We needed security in the emergency department all night just trying to keep order.”
+“We needed security Safeguard in the emergency department all night just trying to keep order.”
 Staff were physically and verbally abused with many patients having to be restrained and sedated so they could be treated.

 Fed-up and disrespectful are words that come to mind, among other’s that I can’t repeat on here.
 I will never understand these people’s mentality that think it’s OK to abuse people, physically and verbally.
 Australia Day is to celebrate this great country that we live in, and for years now its just constantly escalated into a day to get totally shitfaced and cause trouble.
 The Australian Way?
 I don’t think so.

 There was also a letter to the editor in today’s paper, which genuinely saddened me from a man describing his family Australia Day.
 Druken youths in the alcohol-free zone.
 Objects being thrown at Sudanese children.
 And this: “Then, when we returned to our car in Stevenson Place, we found empty or part-empty beer bottles placed under the wheels of about eight cars, including our own.
 Across the road I heard a group of young Sudanese men who appeared to have been drinking heavily, with empty bottles around.
-As I stared at them, one started crossing the road towards me, walked up to our vehicle, removed the two bottles from under our wheels and walked off.
+As I stared at brakes wollongong, one started crossing the road towards me, walked up to our vehicle, removed the two bottles from under our wheels and walked off.
 My wife and I drove home shaken, disappointed and remain in a state of dismay as to what has happened to Newcastle.”
 Mr Blanch, Macquarie Hills (Newcastle).